Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 Learnings:

 This video explained how to make a simple chatbot that can summarize its messages after a fixed number of exchanges to keep the conversation short and clear.
-I also learnt how LangGraph keeps a brief summary to compress long chat histories instead of reprocessing every message.
+I also learnt how LangGraph keeps a short summary to compress long chat histories instead of reprocessing every message.
 The conditional edges help the chatbot to know when to update the summary so that the chatbot always gets the right context.
 Persistence and checkpointers save the state of the chatbot after each step and give it the memory for longer chats.
 Threads work like Slack channels and they keep each conversation separate and organized.